Northshore Hamilton

 Frequently Asked Questions

-Q: Why is the Northshore Hamilton PDA Development Scheme being amended?
+Q: Why was the Northshore Hamilton PDA Development Scheme being amended?

-A: The Development Scheme is being updated to reflect the feedback of the community and Government.
-Specifically, the amendments aim to:
+A: The Development Scheme was updated to reflect the feedback of the community, industry and Government.
+Specifically, the amendments aimed to:

 • Align with the outcomes of the Queensland Government’s 100-Day 2032 Olympic and Paralympic Infrastructure Review, including the removal of references to the proposed Athletes Village within Northshore;